zephyrproject-rtos/zephyr/boards/arm/olimex_stm32_e407/doc/olimex_stm32_e407.rst

 Overview
 ********

-Zephyr applications use the olimex_stm32_e407 board configuration to run on the OLIMEX-STM32-E407 open source hardware.
-It is based on the STMicroelectronics STM32F407ZG ARM Cortex-M4 CPU.
+The OLIMEX-STM32-E407 board is open source hardware and is based on the STMicroelectronics STM32F407ZG ARM Cortex-M4 CPU.

 .. figure:: img/olimex-stm32-e407.png